-Contrary to popular belief, there is no legal requirement specifically for PAT testing of electrical equipment in either the workplace or, in the case of any landlord or company-supplied electrical equipment in rented accommodation, or residential care homes, etc*.
+Contrary to popular belief, there is no legal requirement for PAT testing of electrical equipment either in the workplace or, in the case of any landlord or company-supplied electrical equipment, in rented accommodation, or residential care homes, etc*.
 However, as we shall see, it is indeed a legal requirement that such electrical equipment, and in particular the items being used in the workplace are, in simple terms, 'safe, well-maintained and suitable for the purpose for which it is being used', at all times.
 As a business owner or facilities manager, you need to think about how you would prove this.

 It should be pointed out that most business premises are also workplaces, therefore the Health and Safety at Work Act 1974 (HASAWA) applies.
 HASAWA even applies in a private home, where employees such as care workers are being sent to fulfill a contract.
 HASAWA is one of the few pieces of legislation that carries 'reverse onus of proof'.
 This means that in the event of an accident or incident, the business owner is guilty until proven innocent.
 The onus is on the business owner to prove that all reasonably practicable steps were taken to ensure the safety of employees and all other persons using the premises, and inspection and testing records are one way of proving this.